Cube-OS/cubeOS/docs/tutorials/index.rst

     Creating Your First Mission Application <first-mission-app>
-    Running a KubOS Project on an OBC <first-obc-project>
+    Running a CubeOS Project on an OBC <first-obc-project>

 .. _system-interaction-tutorials: